Home » Wood Guide

 Rustic Oak

 Featuring all the same qualities of traditional oak, it offers other characteristics such as natural knots, more prominent mineral streaks and natural wood checks.
-It can be significantly enhanced with stains to showcase traditional styles or a fresh modern piece.
+This hardwood can be significantly enhanced with stains to showcase traditional styles or put a twist on a fresh modern piece.

 Boasts the same qualities as oak, but features many other natural characteristics such as knots, streaks and pits.